thekioskman/mean_reversion_strategies/README.md

 ```
 Here we notice that our trace statistic is greater than the 99, 95 and 90% confidence interval values.
 A glance at the p-value (0.39) indicates that there is a ~39% change the null hypothesis is false.
 Which is not strong enough evidence to say that the two time series will conintegrate.
 This test is fast, but it really does not tell us much.

-## Johansen Test
-In practice, we always prefer the Johansen Test over the CADF test.
-The Johansen test can:
-1) Tell us if multiple (two or more) time series conintegrate
-2) It can also tell us the *constant* hedge ratios for all n time series we pass to it as inputs

 ## Linear Regression
 Another method we can use to get the hedge ratio between *two* stocks is to use a linear regression.
 The concept here is pretty simple, consider the following time series for the EWC and EWA ETF's.
 A quick CADF test tells us that they do conintegrate.
 We can verify this by plotting their time series values on a scatter plot, with EWC(t) on the x-axis, and EWA(t) on the y-axis.